jnunemaker/jnunemaker.github.com/about.md

 * <a href="https://github.com/jnunemaker/httparty">HTTParty</a>: Makes HTTP fun again!
 * <a href="https://github.com/jnunemaker/flipper">Flipper</a>: Feature flipper for ANYTHING.
-* <a href="https://github.com/jnunemaker/resilient">Resilient</a>: Circuit breaker based on netflix/hystrix, but in ruby.
+* <a href="https://github.com/jnunemaker/resilient">Resilient</a>: Circuit breakers so you can fail fast.
 * <a href="https://github.com/jnunemaker/nunes">Nunes</a>: The gem that instruments everything for you, like I would if I could.

 ## Former Open Source Projects